VimleshY9/UserManagement/README.md

     "email":"vimleshgmail.com",
     "password":"12345"
 }
-response => username and token in hearder
+response => username and token in harder

+3. user can validate the session
+4. session are also handled
+5. logout api is included
+6. using decreapt algo for password and implemented the matcher as well